otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 OTRv4 Prekey Server provides an specification for OTRv4 [\[1\]](#references)
-protocol when it needs an untrusted central server to store and prekey messages.
+protocol when it needs an untrusted central server to store prekey messages.

-In order to perform a non-interactive DAKE the user who initiates the
+In order to perform a non-interactive DAKE the user who wants to initiate the
-communication needs to obtain prekey messages from a prekey server.
+conversation needs to obtain prekey messages from a prekey server.

 This document aims to describe how the prekey server can be used to securely
 publish and retrieve already published prekey messages.